SEP-IRA vs. Profit-Sharing Plan: Five Small Business Considerations

 SEP-IRA employee eligibility requirements are not as flexible if you have long-term employees.
 With profit sharing, you have a little more leeway.

-Contribution Amount
+Contribution amount

-Flexibility and Commitment
+Flexibility and commitment

-This is where the SEP-IRA really shines.
-It’s the most flexible and least commitment-heavy plan for business owners.
 Whether you have employees or not, it’s possible to have a SEP-IRA for one year, make the contributions, and then never contribute again.
 You can also change contribution percentage amounts from year to year.

 TD Ameritrade does not provide tax advice.
 Clients should consult with a tax advisor with regard to their specific tax circumstances.

-Potential Complexity
+Potential complexity

 What forms do you fill out, and how do you maintain the plan?
 Complexity of administration can be a real issue with employee retirement plans.
 Let’s explore some key differences in the setup process for both plans.

-Profit-sharing plans can sometimes be a little more complex.
-You’re required to file an annual Form 5500 with the IRS once your plan assets reach $250,000.
+Profit-sharing plans can be a little more complex.
+Generally, you’re required to file an annual Form 5500 with the IRS once your plan assets reach $250,000.
 You could handle it yourself, hire a firm specializing in plan administration, or get help from an accountant.
 Remember to keep track of fees paid for plan administration because you can deduct many of these plan costs as a company business expense.
 The more complexity you add to the plan, like age-weighted contributions and vesting schedules, the more complicated (and expensive) your tax filing and administration could become.

 Carefully consider this aspect of plan administration to make sure the benefits outweigh the costs.

-Control and Responsibility
+Control and responsibility

 Finally, when choosing between a SEP-IRA and a profit-sharing plan, consider the issues of control and responsibility.